m-divya-29/microservices/README.md

 # Ecommerce using microservices
 # How it works
-* `Order` Service talks to `Inventory` Service synchronously: before placing an order, the service class checks inventory availability.
+* `Order` Service talks to `Inventory` Service synchronously: before placing an order, the service class checks inventory availability (waits for response from inventory service).
 We use `Spring cloud openfeign` to make the inter calls.

+---
+## Tech stack
+* `Spring Cloud Open Feign`: Sync-calls between services
+* `WireMock`:
 ## Commonly faced issues
 ### Set jdk to 21 to just this project(powershell)
 ```